 Limitations on Selling U.S. Products and Services

-The Foreign Investment Negative List (FINL) contains two lists of economic sectors where foreign and participation in the Philippines are regulated.
+The Foreign Investment Negative List (FINL) contains two lists of economic sectors where foreign participation in the Philippines is regulated.
 List A enumerates areas/activities where foreign ownership is prohibited or limited under the Philippine Constitution and specific laws, and List B specifies the areas/activities where foreign ownership is limited for reasons of security, defense, risk to health and morals, and protection of small- and medium-scale enterprises.

 List A may be amended any time to reflect changes brought about by new laws while amendments to List B can only be made once every two years in accordance with Republic Act.
 No. 7042 or the “Foreign Investments Act of 1991.”

 The Philippines is implementing the 12th Regular Foreign Investment Negative List released in June 2022.